TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-31-how-monolithic-repository-in-open-source-saved-my-laziness.md

 So how does this monorepo work?

-## From One Hearth to Many Arteries
+## From One Heart to Many Arteries

 Imagine flow of a oxygenated blood from heart to arteries.
 All blood that was in heart, will drift to all arteries.